CZ-NIC/knot/doc/configuration.rst

       dnssec-policy: manual

 To generate signing keys, use the :doc:`keymgr <man_keymgr>` utility.
-Let's use the Single-Type Signing scheme with two algorithms, which is a scheme currently not supported by the automatic key management.
+Let's use the Single-Type Signing scheme with two algorithms.
 Run:

 .. code-block:: console